grafana/grafana-plugin-sdk-go/proto/plugin/README.md

   service (`CallResource` → `CallRoute`)
 - `AdmissionControlService` — admission hooks invoked when an object is created, updated, or deleted:
-  - `ValidateAdmission` — accept or reject the object
+  - `ValidateObject` — accept or reject the object
-  - `MutateAdmission` — return a modified copy of the object to store
+  - `MutateObject` — return a modified copy of the object to store
 - `ResourceConversionService` — convert objects from one API version to another

 ## Conventions